 8.20.13 A student must take one (1) course from those courses designated as a Grand Challenge courses by the suffix "G" following the course code and number (e.g. COM 100G).
 A Grand Challenge course is an interdisciplinary General Education course that may be offered at any level (100 to 400).
-It is designed to facilitate students' exploration of multiple perspectives on areas of contemporary significance, including their ethical implications, and to provide a stimulating and innovative course experience that addresses significant global challenges and broadens students' understanding of the critical issues facing them in the 21st century. #13-14-21, #15-16-13
+It is designed to facilitate students' exploration of multiple perspectives on areas of contemporary significance, including their ethical implications, and to provide a stimulating and innovative course experience that addresses significant global challenges and broadens students' understanding of the critical issues facing them in the 21st century. #13-14-21, #15-16-13 place in a major or prerequisites.

-8.20.14 Any course that assesses two (2) of the General Education Student Learning Outcomes may be submitted to the General Education Committee for approval to fulfill General Education requirements, regardless of that course's place in a major or prerequisites.
 No college, department, major, minor, or other program or course of study may require a student to choose a specific course to satisfy the General Education requirements, although courses that fulfill requirements or prerequisites for majors which also happen to satisfy General Education requirements can be recommended through advising.
 Of the courses taken to complete General Education requirements, only up to 12 credits may share the same disciplinary code.
 An exception to the limit is allowed for the HPR (Honors Program topic) course code.
-Only courses that fulfill the D1 Student Learning Outcome, Integrate and Apply, may be graded using S/U. Of D1 courses graded S/U, a student may apply only up to 6 credits to the total 40 credits needed to complete the General Education requirements. #13-14-21, #15-16-13 #16-17-26B
+Only courses that fulfill the D1 Student Learning Outcome, Integrate and Apply, may be graded using S/U. Of D1 courses graded S/U, a student may apply only up to 6 credits to the total 40 credits needed to complete the General Education requirements. #13-14-21, #15-16-13 #16-17-26B, #17-18-23